 Running a business is a risk The Travelers Companies will insure.
 While it does offer personal auto and homeowners insurance, the company's largest segment is commercial property/casualty insurance to businesses big and small.
 It is one of the largest business insurers in the US, providing commercial auto, property, workers' compensation, marine, and general and financial liability coverage to companies in North America (the largest percentage of business) and the UK.
 The company also offers surety and fidelity bonds as well as professional and management liability coverage for commercial operations.

-While the vast majority (over 95%) of the company's business is in the US, it does have a presence in the UK, where it operates through two arms: Travelers Insurance Company and Travelers Syndicate Management within Lloyd's of London.
+While the vast majority (about 95%) of the company's business is in the US, it does have a presence in the UK, where it operates through two arms: Travelers Insurance Company and Travelers Syndicate Management within Lloyd's of London.
 The two businesses offer commercial property/casualty and risk management services.
-Travelers also has modest operations in Canada, Bermuda, Brazil, and Singapore.
-It's looking to expand in Latin America as well as in India and China.
+Travelers also has modest operations in Canada, Brazil, India, China, and Ireland.
+It's looking to expand in Latin America.

 Sales and Marketing

 Customers include commercial businesses, government agencies, associations, and individuals.

 Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
 In business and international, some 11,300 agents are supported by three customer service centers and about 130 field offices.
 International also writes business abroad, where its products are distributed through Lloyd's wholesale and retail brokers.

 Personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
 Meanwhile, the Bond & Specialty Insurance segment distributes products through some 5,900 independent agents and brokers.